iamrobsen/Driving-Simulation/README.md

 # sim_unmeasured_confounding
-Code for the simualtion of low driving mileage bias:
+Code for the simulation of low driving mileage bias:

 Summary:
 Probabilistic sensitivity analysis using Monte Carlo simulations (MCS) has become an increasingly valuable tool to assess unmeasured confounding.